Lemoncode/react-hooks-by-example/13-async-closure/Readme.md

 that the final message was "Total seconds: 1", but we will execute it and see that the message that appears on the screen is "Total seconds: 0"

-To solve this, the guys at Facebook provide us with the _useRef_ hook, this hook:
+To solve this, Facebook chaps provide us with the _useRef_ hook, this hook:

 - Stores a initial value (same as with useState).
-- Returns an object to us.
+- Returns an object.
-- This object has a _current_ property which is a mutable variable (here the value of the seconds would be stored), if we modify this value in a future render, it will be counted in a past one (an asynchronous call.)
+- This object exposes a _current_ property which is a mutable variable (the value of the seconds would be stored here), if we modify this value in a future render, it will be available in past async call.
-- When another render comes, _useRef_ returns the same instance of the object.
+- When another render is executed, _useRef_ returns the same instance of the object.

-Let's check it in action:
+Let's check this in action:

 _./src/demo.tsx_